arkency/posts/posts/2012-11-11-sending-async-data-from-rails-into-the-world-part-ii.md

 ---
-title: "Sending async data from Rails into the world (II)"
 created_at: 2012-11-11 08:58:16 +0200
 publish: true
 author: "Robert Pankowecki"
 newsletter: react_books
 tags: [ 'rails', 'exceptions', 'business metrics', 'thin', 'eventmachine', 'threads']
 ---

+# Sending async data from Rails into the world (II)

 In this series of blog posts we discuss possible implementation options for sending data asynchronously from Rails applications.
 The two common use cases